What was your inspiration for AFTERMATH?

 Will you describe your writing process?

-Before I write one word of my manuscript, I plot as much of it as I can using a combination of Blake Snyder’s Save The Cat beat sheet and Michael Hague’s Six Stage Plot Structure .
+Before I write one word of my manuscript, I plot as much of it as I can using Michael Hague’s Six Stage Plot Structure .
 Then I write the first draft as fast as possible: no editing, no pretty prose.
 My first draft is a discovery draft, just to see what I have.
 Trust me, it is not fit for human consumption.
 After that, I print it out and make notes of all the changes/additions/deletions I need to make, then I re-write it (sometimes almost the entire thing) before sending it to my critique partners.
 I’ll revise again based on their feedback and my own insights, and repeat as necessary until it’s ready to be sent out into the world.

 What’s next for you?

-I’m currently working on another dark, ripped-from-the-headlines contemporary YA, a super-romantic YA mystery/thriller with a dash of magical realism, and a New Adult romance.
+I’m having fun writing more books for the DECEPTION SO series!
+I’m also working on another dark, ripped-from-the-headlines contemporary YA, a super-romantic YA mystery/thriller with a dash of magical realism, and a New Adult romance.
 I’m excited about all of them!

 Any tips for aspiring authors?